DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 ```

-Note that the above method is not ideal because our data is genomic (as apposed to RNA data) and our our assembly is highly fragmented (too many contigs).
+Note that the above method is not ideal because our data is genomic (as opposed to RNA data) and our assembly is highly fragmented (too many contigs).
 This means that for a given BUSCO, the matching sequence in our contig set will sometimes and likely most of the time be spread across different contigs because of introns that span between exons.
 This can be done in a more complicated way, but for the sake of simplicity, we are considering only one contig per BUSCO.

 Now we will interface with BASH through R to accomplish two steps that we will automate across all of our BUSCOs and their corresponding contig matches – we will extract the contig sequence corresponding to each BUSCO and then subset out only the nucleotide sequence within that contig that corresponds what matched the BUSCO in the BLAST search.
-This can easily be done with a for loop as above, but I will do this using functions and the "apply" set of commands to demonstrate their use.
-While it doesn't really matter in this case, using functions and apply-like commands in R can make tasks alot faster and more compact.
+This can easily be done with a for loop as above, but I will do these using functions and the "apply" set of commands to demonstrate their use.
+While it doesn't really matter in this case, using functions and apply-like commands in R can make tasks a lot faster and more compact.

 Let's create our function first.